-I’m sharing my best thrift store decor ideas with you today.
-This includes some of my favorite vintage pieces and the different ways that I use them in my flea market, decorating style.
+Hey, y’all, it’s time again for Thrifting with the Gals, and I’m sharing my best thrift store decor ideas with you today.
+This includes my favorite vintage pieces and how I use them in my flea market decorating style.

 In addition, all my friends are sharing their tips as well.
 If you are joining me from Ann at Dabbling and Decorating, I’m so glad you are here.
 Ann and I have such similar taste and I’m always amazed at how many treasures we have alike.

-Decorating on a budget is my favorite way to decorate and thrifting is like a treasure hunt.
-I previously shared my 10 Best Tips for Thrift Store Shopping.
+Decorating on a budget is my favorite way to decorate, and thrifting is like a treasure hunt.

 In addition, I’ve been collecting vintage flower frogs for a few years and the chippy planter was a great deal at a vintage sale.
 For a full greenhouse tour, see 9 DIY Greenhouse Decor Ideas and Summer tour.

-Another favorite and very unexpected find was this primitive, weathered cupboard that was a shocking $35.00.
-Although I didn’t know it at the time, it’s perfect in our outdoor kitchen because it’s chippy paint closely resembles the greens in our vintage cook stove and refrigerator.
-See 7 Outdoor Kitchen Vintage Decor Ideas for more details.
+Another favorite and unexpected find was this primitive, weathered cupboard that was a shocking $35.00.
+Although I didn’t know it then, it’s perfect in our outdoor kitchen because its chippy paint closely resembles the greens in our vintage cook stove and refrigerator.
+See Vintage Outdoor Decor Ideas for more details.

 It’s important to remember that when out thrifting, you will run across items that you have no clue where you plan to use them.
 However, don’t hesitate if you know it’s a good deal because you will always find a spot for something you truly love.